MeowServer/TextChatMeow/README.md

+# !!!Not Ready For Use!!!
 # Text Chat made for Meow Servers
 This is an Exiled plugin for SCP: Secret Laboratory that enables players to chat via the game console.
 This plugin is not ready for use.
 #  Configuration
 Please note that this plugin is based on HintServiceMeow.
-To install this plugin, you need first to install HintServiceMeow, which is exclusive to any plugin that uses Hint.
+To install it, you need to first install HintServiceMeow, which is exclusive to any plugin that uses Hint.
 1. Go to release on the right of this page, and download the newest dll file provided.
 2. Paste this file into the Exiled/Plugins folder.
 3. Restart your server